mrezagolestan/software_engineering_concepts/README.md

 please get me your feedback, i hope can get something better even a little with your feedback, so we take advantage socalized.

+### List of Subjects
+- **CAP theorem:** it believes you can provide every three Aspects (Consistency, Availability & Partition Tolerance) in monolith systems but in a distributed system you should make some considerations and make consistency or availability sacrifices.
+- ... (coming soon)